wp-plugins/adsense-now-lite/readme.txt

 = Features =

-1. Enforces the Google policy of not more than three adsense blocks per page.
+1. AdSense Now! enforces the Google policy of not more than three adsense blocks per page.
-1. Simplest possible configuration interface -- nothing more than cutting and pasting AdSense code.
+1. AdSense Now! sports the simplest possible configuration interface -- nothing more than cutting and pasting AdSense code.
-1. Option to suppress ads on all pages (as opposed to posts), or on the front/home page, category/tag/archive listings.
+1. AdSense Now! gives you an option to suppress ads on all pages (as opposed to posts), or on the front/home page, category/tag/archive listings.
-1. Control over the positioning and display of AdSense blocks in each post or page.
+1. AdSense Now! lets you control the positioning and display of AdSense blocks in each post or page.
-1. Internationalized with multiple language support.
+1. AdSense Now! is internationalized with multiple languages supported.

 PS: You'll need a [Google AdSense Account](http://adsense.google.com/).